 Q&A: How does Indigeneity intersect with the geosciences?

-Stanford Earth recently transitioned the Office of Multicultural Affairs (OMA) into its new Diversity, Equity, and Inclusion (DEI) initiativeAs part of an effort to celebrate and discuss identity, four Stanford Earth community members talk about how their Indigenous identities have informed and impacted their careers.
+Stanford Earth recently transitioned the Office of Multicultural Affairs (OMA) into its Diversity, Equity, and Inclusion (DEI) initiativeAs part of an effort to celebrate and discuss identity, four Stanford Earth community members talk about how their Indigenous identities have informed and impacted their careers.

 Five of the six largest fires on modern record in California ignited in 2020 and according to recent Stanford research, as many as 20 million acres in California would benefit from vegetation thinning through prescribed burns.
 But long before the contemporary discussion of controlled burns, Northern California’s Yurok and Karuk tribes (as well as others) knew that fire treatments would benefit the forests and the people living near them.
 These “cultural burns” not only reduce the danger of uncontrolled wildfires, they also provide essential materials and spur food production.
 While people are still grappling with the implementation of controlled burns today, Indigenous epistemologies (how we know what we know) and Indigenous pedagogies (how knowledge is taught) about the planet precede the arrival of Western European colonization to the Americas and the development of academic institutions.